amirhnajafiz/graphhub/app/docs/System Security/4_crypto.md

 ### Conventional Vs Public key crypto

-Conventional crypto is fast, on the other hand, public key crypto is much slower.
+Conventional crypto (__symmetric or single-key cryptography__) is fast, on the other hand, public key crypto is much slower.
 But, key distribution is easier with public keys.
 Therefore, the solution is to use conventional crypto for encrypting bulk data, and use public key crypto to set up keys for such encryption.

 Use __certificates__ and __certification authorities__ (CAs) to establish authenticity of public keys.